EM-Creations/Energy-Co-op-UI/README.md

 [![Energy Co-op UI Screen Shot](https://github.com/EM-Creations/Energy-Co-op-UI/blob/main/public/stats-page-demo.png)](https://github.com/EM-Creations/Energy-Co-op-UI)

 Energy Co-op UI is intended to be an Angular web application to facilitate the management of users accessing Energy Co-op information.
+This application is designed to run in conjunction with the [Energy Co-op Server](https://github.com/EM-Creations/Energy-Co-op-Server).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>